 This is a long and detailed read.
 Click here to download the series as a PDF to read offline.

 Women are at greater risk for developing dementia compared to men.
-And as Jen Gunter points out,

 “…When women develop these conditions they often develop them earlier.
 Women with a later menopause (longer lifetime exposure to estrogen) have a lower risk of dementia, and women with menopause before age forty-five are at higher risk.”